December 21, 2013

 Serves 4-6

-2 pounds boneless stew beef, washed and cubed
+-2 pounds boneless stew beef, washed and cubed

-5 Granny Smith apples, peeled, cored, sliced
+-5 Granny Smith apples, peeled, cored, sliced

-1 cup dried apricots
+-1 cup dried apricots

-1 large yellow onion, chopped
+-1 large yellow onion, chopped

-1 medium ripe tomato, diced
+-1 medium ripe tomato, diced

-2 tablespoons all-purpose flour
+-2 tablespoons all-purpose flour

-3 garlic cloves, minced
+-3 garlic cloves, minced

-2 tablespoons fresh lime juice
+-2 tablespoons fresh lime juice

-2 tablespoons sugar
+-2 tablespoons sugar

-1 teaspoon turmeric
+-1 teaspoon turmeric

-1 teaspoon ground cinnamon
+-1 teaspoon ground cinnamon

-1/2 teaspoon crushed rose petals
+-1/2 teaspoon crushed rose petals

-1/3 teaspoon crushed cardamom
+-1/3 teaspoon crushed cardamom

-1/8 teaspoon ground nutmeg
+-1/8 teaspoon ground nutmeg

-1/8 teaspoon ground cloves *optional
+-1/8 teaspoon ground cloves (optional)

-Olive oil/vegetable oil
+-Olive oil/vegetable oil

 Method:

-1. In a large bowl combine the apple slices and lime juice.
+1. In a large bowl, combine the apple slices and lime juice.
 Set aside.

-4. Meanwhile, heat 2 tablespoons of oil in a large frying pan, add the apples, cinnamon, nutmeg, and cloves until the apples are just golden, and soften a little.
-Add the flour, stirring well to blend.
+4. Meanwhile, heat 2 tablespoons of oil in a large frying pan.
+Add the apples, cinnamon, nutmeg, cloves, crushed rose petals, cardamom, and saute until the apples are golden and slightly softened.
+Stir in the flour, and mix well to coat.

 Enjoy!